-Tom Seabrook is a first year graduate student pursuing a Master's in History.
+Tom Seabrook is a second year graduate student pursuing a Master's in History.
 A native of Hopewell, New Jersey, he graduated from William & Mary in December 2011.
 Tom's research interests include Virginia history, especially up to and including the Civil War, and the ways in which people memorialize history.
-He worked at the Jamestown, VA historic sites this past year and hopes to move back into museum education upon completion of his MA.
+He worked at the Jamestown, VA historic sites last year and hopes to move back into museum education upon completion of his MA.

 Faith Skiles, a graduate of Mary Baldwin College, is a first year graduate student pursuing a Master's in History.
 Originally from Alabama, she now calls Floyd County, Virginia home.
 Faith's research interests lie in East Asian history, specifically the Korean War and the Japanese Colonial Period in Korea.
 Upon completion of the Master's program, Faith plans to possibly seek a PhD as well as explore writing opportunities in the historical field.

 Ellen Boggs is a junior from Yorktown, Virginia.
 She is majoring in history with a focus on British and European history.
 Fittingly, the first of Ellen’s mother's family to come to America was a German who fought in the Revolution.
 He fought first for the British and then switched over to the colonists' side.